 Cockroaches are said to be one of the few creatures that are capable of surviving a nuclear blast.
-That’s impressive but most people are more concerned with whether these strange-looking creatures will bite humans and, if they do, what harm they may cause.
+That’s impressive but most people are more concerned with whether these strange-looking creatures will bite humans and, if they do, what harm they may cause in form of Cockroach Bites.

 The Cockroach Habitat